marcelib/directeur/README.md

 ```
 and browse through all the methods- it's all described there.

+Notice: when sending a request that ends with an error, due to the swagger CORS issue, you may need to view the response in the browser dev tools.

 # Database configuration
 I've performed the configuration on a clean postgres, so you might find that useful.
 To be able to use the database as my custom-created user and a custom-created database (if you want to do it your own way you can change the database config in application.properties), do this: